BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ## Optimizations <a name="Optimizations"></a>

-Since V3, we have not made any major changes.
+Since V3, we have not made any major architectural changes.
 However, some optimizations were necessary.

 ### Adapt HAProxy config for EC2 bandwidth throttling <a name="AdaptHaproxyForEC2Throttling"></a>